โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 for Embedded Linux

-OrbitOS turns embedded Linux devices into a programmable ecosystem.
-Control hardware, networking, and system services from your apps or remotely, with built-in security and real-time access.
+OrbitOS transforms embedded Linux devices into a programmable ecosystem.
+Access hardware, networking, and system services locally or remotely, with built-in security and real-time control.

-🚧 Full website under construction · Community Edition launching soon
+๐Ÿšง Full website under construction ยท Community Edition launching soon

 Every embedded project